 - Basic research payments made to qualified educational institutions and various scientific research organizations, allowed at 75% of the actual cost incurred.

-To Qualify, Innovation Activities Must:
+To Qualify for R&D Credit, Innovation Activities Must:

-- be intended to resolve technological uncertainty that exists at the outset of the project or initiative, related to the capability or methodology for developing or improving the business component or the appropriate design of the business component;
+- Be intended to resolve technological uncertainty that exists at the outset of the project or initiative, related to the capability or methodology for developing or improving the business component or the appropriate design of the business component;

-- rely on a hard science, such as engineering, computer science, biological science, or physical science;
+- Rely on a hard science, such as engineering, computer science, biological science, or physical science;

-- relate to the development of a new or improved business component, defined as new or improved products, processes, internal use computer software, techniques, formulas, or inventions to be sold or used in the taxpayer’s trade or business; and
+- Relate to the development of a new or improved business component, defined as new or improved products, processes, internal use computer software, techniques, formulas, or inventions to be sold or used in the taxpayer’s trade or business; and

-- substantially all constitute a process of experimentation involving testing and evaluation of alternatives to eliminate technological uncertainty.
+- Substantially all constitute a process of experimentation involving testing and evaluation of alternatives to eliminate technological uncertainty.

 Additional Criteria for Internal Use Software (IUS):